- INTRODUCTION -

 • Rejected

 [*] Either one of the Caterogization Complete event's will trigger.
-The default action is AccountTransaction.
+The default action is ConsentTransaction.
+If you want to be informed for each account's transactions processed please make sure us to configure this for you.

 [Remark] For Paylink webhooks the event_id will be the PaylinkResponse.unique_id.